pyOpenSci/python-package-guide/tutorials/get-to-know-hatch.md

 * In your browser, download the correct `.msi` file for your system:
 [hatch-x64.msi](https://github.com/pypa/hatch/releases/latest/download/hatch-x64.msi)
 * Run your downloaded installer file and follow the on-screen instructions.
+* If your terminal is open, then restart it.
+*
 :::

 :::{tab-item} Linux